 FTSE AIM 100

-As it encompasses companies on the FTSE AIM UK 50 as well as the 50 next-largest AIM companies, the FTSE AIM 100 showed similar movements in the audit market relative to 2019.
-PwC maintained its share of 23%, while BDO displaced KPMG with a market share of 15% to take the next-highest share.
-KPMG dropped slightly to a 14% market share, while EY, Grant Thornton, and Deloitte trailed at 13%, 12%, and 11%, respectively.
-PKF Littlejohn and the Nexia network each held a 3% market share, and RSM, 2%.
+As it encompasses companies on the FTSE AIM UK 50 as well as the 50 next-largest AIM companies, the FTSE AIM 100 showed notable movements in the audit market relative to 2020.
+Markedly, BDO has surpassed the Big Four, consuming 20% of the market share in 2021 compared to 15% in 2020.
+PwC experienced the largest decrease in market share, from 23% in 2020 to 16% in 2021.
+KPMG and Deloitte tied third in the ranking, auditing 13 companies each.
+Grant Thornton declined by 2%, while Crowe, PKF, and RSM all gained a larger slice of the market, respectively.
+Crowe and PKF each held a 5% market share, and RSM, 3%.
 All other firms held a 1% market share.

 Interested in our content?
 Be sure to subscribe to receive our email notifications.